Global citizenship education: Tokyo Global Engineering Corporation, Japan (and global)

 Tokyo Global Engineering Corporation is an education-services organization that provides capstone education programs free of charge to engineering students and other stakeholders.
 These programs are intended to complement—but not to replace—coursework required by academic degree programs of study.
 The programs are educational opportunities, and students are not paid money for their participation.
 All correspondence among members is completed via e-mail, and all meetings are held via Skype, with English as the language of instruction and publication.
 Students and other stakeholders are never asked to travel or leave their geographic locations, and are encouraged to publish organizational documents in their personal, primary languages, when English is a secondary language.

 Connection to Education for Sustainable Development (ESD)

-GCE and ESD pursue the same vision: It is all about empowering learners of all ages to become proactive contributors to a more just, peaceful, tolerant, inclusive and sustainable world.
+GCED and ESD share a common goal of enabling learners of all ages to contribute to a more just, peaceful, tolerant, inclusive, and sustainable world.
 Both GCED and ESD: